 The Library continues to monitor expenditures and makes every effort to ensure that it is meeting public needs.
-The budget for next year calls for furniture and technology upgrades to ensure the Library remains a welcoming location for local residents.
-In addition, the Library continues to evaluate options to complete the second floor of the library.
+The budget for next year calls for two major capital projects: the addition of an outdoor programming space and a drive-thru book drop with pickup window.
+These projects are scheduled to be completed by the end of 2021.
 In response to COVID-19, adjustments may be made in order to provide the best balance of service and fiscal responsibility.